ian-fisher-developer/qt-qml/README.md

    Builds on the adjustable table, replacing the standard controls with custom versions.

-4. Multiple Controls
+4. Synchronized Controls

-   IN PROGRESS: Many GUIs offer multiple controls for the same function.
+   Adds more controls to the adjustable table exercise -- many GUIs offer multiple, synchronized controls for the same function.

 ## Configuration